bytesculptor097/Proving_M/README.md

 endmodule
 ```
-Now after compiling the required files with iverilog (that are given in my RV32IM repositoruy), you should get the following result
+Now after compiling the required files with iverilog (that are given in my RV32IM repository), you should get the following result

 ```
 x3 = c8